Language: EN

 ESP8266, the alternative to Arduino with Wifi

-It was about time that we talked about the ESP8266 and the ESP32 in the blog, two machines that are causing a stir at the moment and carving out a prominent place in this fashionable world of IoT.
+It was about time we talked about the ESP8266 and the ESP32 on the blog, two machines that are currently causing a stir and carving out a prominent place in this trendy world of IoT.

-When the first modules with the ESP866 appeared, many of us thought “well, finally an affordable Wifi module for Arduino” because, at that time, the shields and Wifi alternatives for Arduino were prohibitively expensive.
+When the first modules with the ESP8266 appeared, many of us thought, “Well, finally an affordable WiFi module for Arduino,” because, at that time, WiFi shields and alternatives for Arduino were prohibitively expensive.

-However, many members of the community quickly saw the potential of this small processor, whose characteristics and low price have made it very successful in a short time.
+However, many community members quickly recognized the potential of this little processor, whose features and low price have led to its great success in a short time.

-Right now, both the ESP8266 and the ESP32 are setting trends and demonstrating day by day why they are, today, some of the main representatives of IoT.
+Right now, both the ESP8266 and the ESP32 are setting trends and demonstrating day by day why they are, to this day, some of the top representatives of IoT.

-In fact, many commercial products are based on these chips.
-A clear example is the Sonoff products from Itead, which allow you to automate your home for very little money.
-According to Espressif, its manufacturer, they have sold more than 100 million units.
+Many commercial products are basing their development on these chips.
+A clear example is the Sonoff products from Itead, which allow home automation for very little money.
+According to Espressif, its manufacturer, they have sold over 100 million units.

 But first, let’s start from the beginning by looking at what the ESP8266 is.
-In the next entry we will see its “big brother” the ESP32.
+In the next post, we will see its “older brother,” the ESP32.

 What is the ESP8266?

 The ESP8266 is a SoC (system on chip) manufactured by the Chinese company Espressif.
-This SoC groups different components into the same integrated circuit, the main ones being a 32-bit processor and a WiFi chip with TCP/IP stack management.
+This SoC integrates various components into a single package, the main ones being a 32-bit processor and a WiFi chip with TCP/IP stack management.

-In summary, the ESP8266 is a chip that integrates a general-purpose processor with complete WiFI connectivity in a single package.
+In summary, the ESP8266 is a chip that integrates a general-purpose processor with full WiFi connectivity in a single package.

 esp8266-soc

-The processor integrated in the ESP8266 is a 32-bit Tensilica L106 with RISC architecture that operates at a speed of 80Mhz, with a maximum speed of 160Mhz.
+The processor integrated into the ESP8266 is a Tensilica L106 32-bit RISC architecture processor that operates at a speed of 80MHz, with a maximum speed of 160MHz.

 esp8266-mcu

-The ESP8266 does not incorporate Flash memory inside the SoC, so it has to be provided by the module on which it is mounted.
-The connection between the memory is done by QSPI but, normally, its use is transparent to us.
+The ESP8266 does not incorporate Flash memory within the SoC, so it must be provided by the module it is mounted on.
+The connection between the memory is done through QSPI, but normally, its use is transparent to us.

-What is important to note is that the available memory varies between modules, it is not determined by the ESP8266.
-It is common to find models that mount from 1MiB to 8MiB, with a maximum of 16MiB.
+What is important to emphasize is that the available memory varies between modules; it is not determined by the ESP8266.
+Typically, models with 1MiB to 8MiB are found, with a maximum of 16MiB.

 • Speed of 80MHz (maximum of 160MHz)

-• 32 KiB RAM instructions, 32 KiB RAM cache
+• 32 KiB instruction RAM, 32 KiB cache RAM

 • 80 KiB RAM for user data